WutIsHummus/7tv2DiscordLocal/README.md

 ### Adding bot token to .env
-[Get your bot token](https://discordgsm.com/guide/how-to-get-a-discord-bot-token) Go to .env file and change BOT_TOKEN to your token
+[Get your bot token](https://discordgsm.com/guide/how-to-get-a-discord-bot-token) Go to .env file and change BOT_TOKEN to your token and GUILD_ID to server id

 ### Running
 Launch with these commands